Fleet Services Technician

 - Mechanical and basic mathematical aptitude, understanding and analytic ability to diagnose, troubleshoot and repair passenger automobiles, gasoline and diesel trucks, police vehicles and equipment; and operate these vehicles and equipment in order to perform essential job functions.

-- The skill and ability to safely and effectively operate vehicles and equipment; requires ability to obtain a diesel emissions (opacity) inspection license; ability to attend work-related training sessions to improve skill levels that may occasionally require class attendance during evening hours or on weekends.
+- Ability to attend work-related training sessions to improve skill levels that may occasionally require class attendance during evening hours or on weekends.

 - Physical requirements include the performance of heavy work consisting of physically demanding tasks that include but are not limited to frequently lifting and carrying tools and tool boxes weighing up to 50 pounds with or without assistance; occasionally pushing and pulling diagnostic machines and tool boxes weighing up to 100 pounds with or without assistance.